 Cat Cafe, Myeongdong

-Feline lovers in Seoul have opened many adorable cafés around the city.
+Feline lovers in South Korea have opened many adorable and quirky cafes around the city of Seoul.
 The Cat Café in Insadong is conveniently located.
 You will always find adorable, cute, and spoilt cats crawling around the space like they own it!

 Where: 8-5 Myeongdong 8-gil, Jung-gu, Seoul